 If someone is sick and being tested for COVID-19 or has tested positive for COVID-19, the following actions will take place:

-- Individuals who believe they may have COVID-19 and are awaiting test results or have positive test results must notify their Coronavirus Campus Liaison via the screening form or the campus liaison email account (34).
+- Individuals who believe they may have COVID-19 and are awaiting test results or have positive test results must notify their Coronavirus Campus Liaison via phone or email.

 - Through the New York State Contact Tracing Program, contact will be made with the individual to identify all members of the community who were in close contact during the time that the individual would have been contagious (Close contact means physical contact or being within six feet of a person for more than 10 minutes) (34).

-- Through the New York State Contact Tracing Program, outreach to all close contacts will be made to notify them that they are required to self-quarantine if unvaccinated or vaccinated and displaying symptoms.
+- Through the New York State Contact Tracing Program, outreach to all close contacts will be made to notify them that they are required to self-quarantine.
 Quarantine ends when:

-- 10 days have passed since they were last in contact with the individual who tested positive, or
+- 10 days have passed since they were last in contact with the individual who tested positive (vaccinated individuals may be able to test our of quarantine after a specified period) or

 - The individual who initially tested positive receives a negative test result (34).